In deep space, the small Resistance of ragtag ships exits hyperspace after escaping the First Order fleet led by General Hux.

 “Poe, get your head out of your penis ditch,” Leia retorts.
 “You can’t solve every problem by jumping in an X-Wing and blowing something up!”

 Poe is shocked.
 “But that’s how we’ve solved every problem!
 That’s how you have solved every problem!
 The first Death Star – X-Wing blew it up.
 Second Death star – X-Wing blew it up with an assist from the Falcon.
 STARKILLER BASE, that massive thing which wiped out the New Republic yesterday?
 I literally just blew it up twelve hours ago!
 In an X-Wing!
 TWELVE HOURS AGO.
-I mean, the AT-ATs, sure, your brother was technically in a Snowspeeder for that, but that’s basically the X-Wing of ground battles.
+I mean, the AT-ATs on Hoth, sure, your brother was technically in a Snowspeeder, but that’s basically the X-Wing of ground battles.
 Except on Scarif, where it was literal X-Wings blowing things up during the ground battle and the space battle.
 Every historic victory won by the Rebels or the Resistance has been down to pilots in X-Wings blowing things up.”

 “It’s not about killing the people you hate!”
 Leia shouts.